gderek007/Twitter-App/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
-I added an extra button to ignore a person but did not get around the logic of actually ignoring a person.
+* I added an extra button to ignore a person but did not get around the logic of actually ignoring a person.

 ## Video Walkthrough